taylor-code/AudiometryMulticlassClassification/README.md

 ### Current Mutli-Class Metrics

-Here are the mutli-class metrics for this program (as of 6/5/2021):
+The mutli-class metrics for this program are:
 ```
    Macro Accuracy     = 0.8696
    Micro Accuracy     = 0.9498